 Work on building your relationship capital through human interactions, conversations and activities.
 Show up, be consistent, and be authentic when you don’t need anything and then when you make your reasonable request, people will show up for you.
 I’ve seen it happen over and over – even on a busy street corner in Los Angeles.

 *Looking for guidance on how to build trust with your network prior to running your campaign?
-A great place to start is our Crowdfunding Rapid Assessment.
+A great place to start is our Crowdfunding Roadmap.